physimals/quantiphyse/doc/README.rst

 Bugs/Issues
 -----------

+Bugs may be submitted using the Github `issue tracker for Quantiphyse <https://github.com/ibme-qubic/quantiphyse/issues>`_.

-Please report bug, issues, feature requests or other comments to the  `current maintainer: <mailto:martin.craig@eng.ox.ac.uk>`_
+For any other comments or feature requests please contact the  `current maintainer: <mailto:martin.craig@eng.ox.ac.uk>`_

 Contributors
 ------------